barbazul/1kfa/mod_guide_gm.md

 if the character could clearly see the creature and the cave floor they're diving into.

- * You can use 2 points from the *Challenge Bank* to create one level of disadvantage
+ * You can use 1 point from the *Challenge Bank* to create one level of disadvantage

-This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature.
+This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid the creature's swooping attack in a dark environment.
 No further expenditure from the Challenge Bank is needed.

 Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at one player.

+## Traps

+When the characters are investigating a set piece or entering a new area, it can be trapped to cause instant damage.
+Inflict damage equal to the amount of *Bad Bank* points spent.

+## The Enemy Strikes First

+When an enemy surprises or was otherwise ready for a PC, they can attack without giving the player an opportunity to Defy Danger.
+The attack power will be equal to the amount of *Bad Bank* points spent.

+## Deadly Pursuits

+When a player uses the Bravely Run Away move, spend 1 point from the *Challenge Bank* and either:

+ * land them in a situation where they are again in immediate danger
+ * start the Pursuit Mini-game

-## Creating Deadly Combat Encounters
+## Deadly Combat Encounters

 `TODO`

  * Give a foe an extra starting Stamina point - 1 point
  * Increase a foe's attack power die - 2 points
- * Give a foe a spot for a wound - 3 points
+ * Give a foe an armour square - 3 points

-## Creating Traps and Deadly Pursuits

-`TODO`

- * When a player uses the Bravely Run Away move, you can spend 1 point from the Challenge Bank to land them in a situation where they are again in immediate danger
- * When the characters are investigating a set piece or entering a new area, spend 1 point from the *Challenge Bank* to make it trapped in such a way that it causes instant danger or damage

 # Creating Challenges for Players

 ## Puzzles

-Puzzles are obstacles that are described as part of the fiction that are overcome with cleverness.
+Puzzles are obstacles described in the fiction that are overcome with cleverness.
 The cleverness can come from the players, by analyzing the facts of the situation out-of-character, or the cleverness can come from the characters, by their fictional actions and by using moves like *Discern* and *I Know This*.

 Here are some things to think about when presenting a puzzle in your game.
 (with thanks to The Art of Game Design by Jesse Schell)

- * Goal - make the goal easy to understand
+### Goal

+The puzzle's goal should be easy to understand, and the players should be motivated to solve it.
+Use human instinct and familiar artifacts.

+ * an obvious symmetry is broken
+ * pieces that should line up are askew
+ * a pattern has an interruption
+ * a narritive cliche is slightly off

+### Ramp

- * Ramp - make it easy to get started
+Make it easy to get started interacting with the puzzle.
+The players should want to examine and touch the mechanisms that solve it.

-    * does it look like something they've seen before?
+Does it look inviting to touch?
+Does it look attractive?
+Does it look like something they've seen before?
+(This might be an opportunity for *I Know This*)

-    * does it look attractive & inviting to touch?
+Don't make it dangerous to interact with.
+The danger should be in *not* interacting with the puzzle.

- * Progress
+### Progress

-    * riddle vs. 20 questions
-    * how is progress visible?
- * Parallel progress
+How is progress visible when they are interacting with the puzzle?
+Consider the difference between a Sphinx-like riddle and the game of "20 Questions".

+What feedback is given when they are making positive versus negative progress?

-    * can you introduce sub-elements of the puzzle the players can act on while their stumped on a larger element?
+Can you introduce sub-elements of the puzzle the players can act on while they're stumped on a larger element?

- * Pyramid
-    * pyramids have a point - final challenge
-    * do the smaller units build up to a satisfying point?
- * Stumps, Hints, Giveaways
+### Stumps, Hints, Giveaways

-    * if you make a puzzle, you must be prepared for your players to be stumped
+If you make a puzzle, you must be prepared for your players to be stumped.

-    * how will hints emerge?
+Know beforehand a couple ways that hints will emerge.

-    * giving away the answer still lets players have "Aha!" moments
+Lastly, be open to simply give away the solution.
+Giving away the answer still lets players have "Aha!" moments.

 ## Monsters